tamb/domponent/README.md

 </button>
 ```

-You can pass `eventListener` options in as well separated by a comma `,`.
+You can pass `eventListener` options in as well.
+Options must be after a `.` after the class method.
+The options must be separated by a comma `,`.

 ```html
 <button